-Because granite is 100% natural, there are rarely any great BREAKTHROUGHS in pattern or colour combos – if Mother Nature doesn’t make it, you ain’t gettin’ it.
+Because granite is 100% natural, there are rarely any great BREAKTHROUGHS in pattern or color combos – if Mother Nature doesn’t make it, you ain’t gettin’ it.

-Many of the granites being installed today are the SAME ONES that were used 20-30 years ago.
+Many of the granites installed today are the SAME ONES that were used 20-30 years ago.